flickerlight/json-schema-express/README.md

 2. You can pass a config dictionary to the DataProducer() constructor to overwritten the default setting.
 Notice that in this way, all keys of the same type will be genereted by the specified generator.

-For example, in std_integer_generator we provide a class StdIntegerSequence to output a consecutive integer sequence.
+For example, we provide a class StdIntegerSequence to output a consecutive integer sequence.
 Both below code blocks achieve the same goal:

 ```python
 from json_schema_express import DataProducer